I had a lovely chat with my 30-year-old son last week. He’s in Sydney and I’m in Darwin, so we enjoy a regular catch-up by phone.

 As a frustrated man of action in his role as Queen’s consort, Philip feels his own life pales in comparison with these heroes and is eager to find out what insights they gained about our place in the universe by seeing the Earth from space and visiting another world.

-But the trio, Neil Armstrong, Buzz Aldrin, Michael Collins, all have heavy colds and struggle through the interview, disappointing the Prince, who finds them lacking.
+But the trio, Neil Armstrong, Buzz Aldrin, Michael Collins, all have heavy colds and struggle through the interview, disappointing the Prince.
 He is devastated when they say there were so many technical demands on their time while in space that they didn’t have time to reflect on the larger significance of their experience.

 This letdown spurs Philip to turn back to his Christian faith, seeking there the larger purpose to which he feels drawn.

 My son saw a parallel here to the way God sets eternity in human hearts – we yearn for something larger than ourselves and yet feel frustrated by being so hemmed in by this shadow world.

 I had another experience this week that showed me how my role as mother to my elder son has shifted.
 I wrote him a birthday card in which I thanked him for all his support during the year.
 Back in February, he’d asked to come over and talk to us when we were planning to buy an apartment in Darwin without even seeing it.
 He was concerned not only about the risk to our financial future in retirement but also for me personally, whether I was being railroaded into a dream of my husband’s without my interests being properly taken account of.

 I was impressed by his prudence, and grateful for his concern for me beyond my role as mother and wife.